Pylons/pyramid/docs/narr/urldispatch.rst

    from webob import Response

-   def hello_view(context, request):
+   def hello_view(request):
        return Response('Hello!')

-In this case the context object passed to the view will be an instance of the ``repoze.bfg.urldispatch.DefaultRoutesContext``.
+.. note: the ``context`` attribute of the ``request`` object passed to the above view will be an instance of the ``repoze.bfg.urldispatch.DefaultRoutesContext``.
 This is the type of object created for a context when there is no "factory" specified in the ``route`` declaration.
 It is a mapping object, a lot like a dictionary.

-When using :term:`url dispatch` exclusively in an application (as opposed to using both url dispatch and :term:`traversal`), the *context* of the view isn't terribly interesting most of the time, particularly if you never use a ``factory`` attribute on your route definitions.
-For this reason, :mod:`repoze.bfg` supports view callables defined with only a ``request`` argument in their argument specification.
+When using :term:`url dispatch` exclusively in an application (as opposed to using both url dispatch and :term:`traversal`), the :term:`context` of the view isn't always terribly interesting, particularly if you never use a ``factory`` attribute on your route definitions.
+However, if you do use a ``factory`` attribute on your route definitions, you may be very interested in the :term:`context` of the view.  :mod:`repoze.bfg` supports view callables defined with two arguments: ``context`` and ``request``.
 For example, the below view statement is completely equivalent to the above view statement:

 .. code-block:: python
    :linenos:

    from webob import Response

-   def hello_view(request):
+   def hello_view(context, request):
        return Response('Hello!')

+The ``context`` passed to this view will be an instance returned by the default root factory or an instance returned by the ``factory`` argument to your route definition.

 Even if you use the request-only argument format in view callables, you can still get to the ``context`` of the view (if necessary) by accessing ``request.context``.

-See also: :ref:`request_only_view_definitions`.
+See :ref:`request_and_context_view_definitions` for more information.

 Example 2
 ~~~~~~~~~